fenago/puppet-course/quickstart/md/Lab_6.md

 ```

-Of course, the actual ciphertext will be different for you, since
-you\'re using a different encryption key.
-The point is, though, the
-message is completely scrambled.
-GnuPG\'s encryption algorithms are
-extremely strong; even using every computer on Earth simultaneously, it
-would take (on average) many times the current age of the Universe to
-unscramble data encrypted with a 2,048-bit key.
-(Or, to put it a
-different way, the chances of decrypting the data within a reasonable
-amount of time are many billions to one.)

 When you reference a Hiera key such as `test_secret` in your
 manifest, what happens next?
 Hiera consults its list of data sources